schnitz-air/Prisma_API_scripts/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;`python prisma_cloud_pipeline_tools.py`

 In the above example, the script will return the list of changes (additions/deletions/modifications) that it detected between the current state of pipeline-tools and between the last state which is saved in the `prisma_pipeline_state.json` file.

+## set_prisma_repo_branches.py
+### This script allows you to set specific branches for scanning in Prisma Cloud for a given repository
+- run the following using python (was tested using python version 3.12.3)\
+      `python set_prisma_repo_branches.py --repo-name <repository_name> --branches <branch1> <branch2> ...`

+In the above example, replace `<repository_name>` with the name of your repository, and list the branches you want to set for scanning after the `--branches` argument.
+You can specify multiple branches separated by spaces.

+This script will update the specified repository in Prisma Cloud to scan only the branches you've listed.
+It's useful for focusing your scans on specific branches of interest, such as main development branches or feature branches.